Data Privacy Notice

 In addition, in order to perform our research and other legal responsibilities or purposes, we will, from time to time, need to share your information with the following:

-• external organisations providing services to us, including those who provide us with data; and
+1. external organisations providing services to us, including

-• external regulatory bodies.
+2. external regulatory bodies.

 All third-party service providers that process data on our behalf are required to take appropriate security measures to protect your data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.
 Where information is shared with any of the third parties listed above, we will seek to share the minimum amount necessary and to provide this information in the form of pseudonymised data (as described in Section 4) wherever possible.

-In order to keep the identity and the privacy of our participants safe and secure, we will only share pseudonymised data with external researchers under strict legal agreement between the University of Oxford and the receiving University.
+In order to keep the identity and the privacy of our participants safe and secure, we will only share pseudonymised data with external researchers under strict legal agreement between the University of Oxford and the receiving organisation.
 Before they can access any data, all researchers will need to demonstrate that they have the necessary approvals and information security credentials to use your de-identified information for their research.
 Our Data Access Policy provides more information on assessing the suitability of an organisation and the process for data sharing.

 7. Transfer of your data outside of the uk and the European Economic Area (EEA).